stillinbeta/srecon-k8s-tutorial/tutorial1.md

 #
 ```

 NOTE: the `#` means that this is a root shell.
-Your prompt will be longer, probably somthing like `root@myapp-pod-k8s-tutorial:/usr/src/app#`.
+Your prompt will be longer, probably something like `root@myapp-pod-k8s-tutorial:/usr/src/app#`.
 This has been omitted for brevity.

 next, retrieve the IP address: